Cluster analysis: Fowlkes–Mallows index

 The Fowlkes–Mallows index computes the similarity between the clusters returned by the clustering algorithm and the benchmark classifications.
 The higher the value of the Fowlkes–Mallows index the more similar the clusters and the benchmark classifications are.
 It can be computed using the following formula:

 where $TP$ is the number of true positives, $FP$ is the number of false positives, and $FN$ is the number of false negatives.
 The $FM$ index is the geometric mean of the precision and recall $P$ and $R$, and is thus also known as the G-measure, while the F-measure is their harmonic mean.
 Moreover, precision and recall are also known as Wallace's indices $B^I$ and $B^{II}$.
 Chance normalized versions of recall, precision and G-measure correspond to Informedness, Markedness and Matthews Correlation and relate strongly to Kappa.

+Chi index

+The Chi index is an external validation index that measure the clustering results by applying the chi-squared statistic.
+This index scores positively the fact that the labels are as sparse as possible across the clusters, i.e., that each cluster has as few different labels as possible.
+The higher the value of the Chi Index the greater the relationship between the resulting clusters and the label used.